alopezgcp/frogger-replica/README.md

 7. Menu to submit last score
 8. Exit menu displays top three scores
 9. Scores are saved between games in external file
+10. Sliders for car speed, spawn rate, and car/frog scale factors
+     - sliders replaced buttons/functionality from changes 5 and 6
+     - score per goal is no longer implemented; all goals are 100 pts
+11. Instructions on home screen
+12. Player name screen before starting game
+     - player enters a name; up to their last three scores are displayed
+13. Lives counter on main screen
+14. High score menu
+     - shows top 10 high scores
+     - button to replay game with current settings
+     - button to go to credits menu
+15. Credits menu
+     - shows the player's stats for previous game
+     - button to go to home menu (reset settings)